emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 ### Body Integrity Based on Payload Integrity {#body-integrity}

-When a client fragments a request body into integrity protected messages, there is a possibility of attacks where an earlier operation's blocks can alter a later operation's meaning (see Section 3.2 of the earlier version -00 of {{I-D.amsuess-core-request-tag}}; later versions of {{I-D.mattsson-core-coap-actuators}} will take that part up).
-Therefore, the integrity protection of the messages does not extend to the operation's request body.
+When a client fragments a request body into multiple message payloads, even if the individual messages are integrity protected, it is still possible for a man-in-the-middle to maliciously replace later operation's blocks with earlier operation's blocks (see Section 3.2 of {{I-D.amsuess-core-request-tag}}).
+Therefore, the integrity protection of each block does not extend to the operation's request body.

 In order to gain that protection, use the Request-Tag mechanism as follows:

-* The message payloads MUST be integrity protected end-to-end between client and server
+* The message payloads MUST be integrity protected end-to-end between client and server.

 * The client MUST NOT reuse a Request-Tag value within a security association unless all previous blockwise request operations on the same resource that used the same Request-Tag value have concluded.